How to Negotiate Salary for Your Next Career Move

 Your Network is Essential

-Get insight from talking to acquaintances who have had similar positions or reaching out via professionals networks as well as brainstorming members of professional associations.
+Get insight from talking to colleagues who have been in similar roles, or reaching out via the professional networks in addition to brainstorming members within professional organizations.

-Here are some instances of things you could consider including in your salary negotiation:
+Here are some suggestions of what you might want to think about to include in your salary negotiation:

 - Education & certification